The Gothic Rainbow: Beginning Volume of the Vampire Noctuaries

 After making my Learn To Ride A Skateboard project, there were skateboarding topics I wanted to cover which didn't fall into the "educational" category.
 Skateboarding California was born from the desire to make skate videos regarding topics above and beyond teaching basic skills.

 As a person who has skateboarded all my life, and been involved in professional film and video production, I found myself very disillusioned with the way skateboarding videos were being created.

-Skateboarding California is my first project shot entirely on high-definition video at full 1080p (except 2 episodes repurposed from the Learn To Ride A Skateboard project).
+Skateboarding California is my first project shot entirely on high-definition video at full 1080p.
 Again, all the work is mine.
 I come up with the ideas for the episodes, I shoot every episode, I edit them all, I designed all the graphics and images, I built the website.
 Everything.
-Added together, my various skateboard videos have over 1 million views on YouTube.
+Added together, my various skateboard videos have over 4 million views on YouTube.

 When I was first promoting my novel The Gothic Rainbow, I contacted a number of underground music magazines, since my story was so heavily entwined in that scene.

 I am very flattered to say that Outburn Magazine wasn't interested in my book at all until they read it.
 Speaking to the editor, Octavia, she informed me that as a music magazine, a novel didn't really fit with their theme and wasn't appropriate for their publication.
 She didn't want to offer any coverage of my book at all.